Arvi Pohjanpää

 Sulo Arvi Pohjanpää (10 July 1887 – 21 December 1959) was a Finnish Olympic gymnast, judge and writer.

 Gymnastics

 He won the Finnish national championship in team gymnastics as a member of Ylioppilasvoimistelijat in 1909.

 Law

 He took his matriculation exam in Tampere real lycaeum in 1905.
 He graduated as a Master of Laws from the University of Helsinki in 1910.
 He received the title varatuomari in 1913.

 Beginning in 1911, he worked various duties in the legal system.
-Eventually, he was a judge advocate general in the superior court martial in 1931–1952, and then a Judge of the Court of Appeal in the Helsinki Court of Appeal in 1952–1954.
+Eventually, he was a judge advocate general in the superior court martial from 1931 to 1952 and then a Judge of the Court of Appeal in the Helsinki Court of Appeal from 1952 to 1954.

 He sentenced Martta Koskinen, the last woman executed in Finland, to death as chief justice of the case.
-He also was the chief justice in the case of Hella Wuolijoki and voted for death, although she received life imprisonment.
+He was the chief justice in the case of Hella Wuolijoki.
+He voted for death, although she received life imprisonment.
+He sentenced Arndt Pekurinen to prison for his refusal to fight in the Winter War.